PlatoTUE/webtech_team/readme.txt

 We want to use the framework from AI to initiate the calculation and check if the resulting move is valid or not.

 As soon as an user wants the ai to calculate some move:
-- an `Move` instance is created in the database
+- a `Move` instance is created in the database
 - the our_libary.jar is called with the specific ai's jar file and an bord definition with turn, in a seperate process.
 - then the our_libary.jar should print the result to some text file when it is done.
 Then when a GET /move is issued it simply checks if the file is there or not and returns the contents.